 Clare wandered up to the bourach.
-She said it was a lovely walk, and she hardly saw a sole.
+She said it was a lovely walk, and she hardly saw a soul.
 As she was having a cuppy outside, a couple went past and

 asked if she'd been staying there.
 She told them that she was doing a structural inspection on behalf of the club.

 They seemed impressed!
 She took some photos showing that some work is required over the summer to finish off the job.
 Here are details of her photos.

 * Daylight showing through a few bits of the back wall, half a dozen at most and quite small.

 * Graffiti from yesterday.
 She forgot to check the vistors' book to see if people were in over lockdown.

 * Left hand side of the door is fine.

 * All the wires look in place and holding tight

 * Looks great over all (view of the door from the path)! * Bone dry amd in good condition (interior view)

 * A bit of turf missing from the back left hand corner